ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 ##### Offload Mechanisms {#offload-mechanisms}

-If a transport sender implementation uses an offload mechanism (such as TSO, GSO, etc.) to combine multiple SMSS of data into a single packet "aggregate" for the purposes of scheduling transmissions, then it is RECOMMENDED that the per-packet state be tracked for each packet "aggregate" rather than each SMSS.
-For simplicity this document refers to such state as "per-packet", whether it is per "aggregate" or per SMSS.
+If a transport sender implementation uses an offload mechanism (such as TSO, GSO, etc.) to combine multiple C.SMSS of data into a single packet "aggregate" for the purposes of scheduling transmissions, then it is RECOMMENDED that the per-packet state be tracked for each packet "aggregate" rather than each SMSS.
+For simplicity this document refers to such state as "per-packet", whether it is per "aggregate" or per C.SMSS.

 ##### Impact of ACK losses {#impact-of-ack-losses}